robindang/tdpharma-client/README.md

 Client configurations are available in client/config/environment/.
 Configurations are accessible in angular by injecting APP_CONFIGURATION.
 These configurations are generated in app/config.js as part of the target build.
 They may be overrided for all targets by adding local.env.json file to the client/config/ folder.

+### Developing with local server without https set up
+With this change during development, you can use livereload feature set up Within Gruntfile.js, under express 'open' object configuration, switch from 'https' to 'http' Within server/app.js, comment out two section: 'Force application to use https' and 'Setup development for https server'

+### Before pushing code to production
+Make sure to undo the development http change mentioned above so production site is secured with https

 ### FAQ

 How to update npm and bower dependencies to the latest version